What Is Unpollute My Mac?

-This article has been made in order to help explain what is the Unpollute My Mac PUP and how you can remove it from your Mac effectively.
+This article has been made to help explain what the Unpollute My Mac PUP is and how you can remove it from your Mac effectively.

-A new potentially unwanted program, called Unpollute My Mac has been detected by security experts to be a PUA (potentially unwanted application).
-The program claims that it can rid any unwanted objects and optimize your Mac, but to do this, it wants you to purchase it’s full version and what led experts to believe it is unwanted is that Unpollute My Mac may display detected sites that may not pollute your system at all.
-This marketing trick is not only disloyal but is also done by many hoax antivirus programs, which are similarly advertised as useful In order to lure you to purchase the full version.
-If you want to try and remove the Unpollute My Mac software, we recommend that you read this article.
+A new potentially unwanted program, called Unpollute My Mac has been detected by security experts in the wild.
+The program claims that it can rid any unwanted objects and optimize your Mac, but to do this, it wants you to purchase its full version.
+This marketing trick is not only disloyal but is also done by many hoax antivirus programs, which are similarly advertised as useful.
+In order to lure you into purchasing the full version, the program may start showing various warnings and pop-up errors.
+If you want to remove the Unpollute My Mac software, we recommend that you read this article.

 |Name||Unpollute My Mac|